Jacqui Ramagge

 mathematician.
-She is the Executive Dean of the Faculty of Science at Durham University and Honorary Professor of Mathematics at the University of Sydney.
-She was born in London, emigrated to Australia in 1991, and returned to the UK to take up the position at Durham University in 2020.
+She is Deputy Vice Chancellor at James Cook University.
+She was previously the executive dean of STEM at the University of South Australia.
+She was born in London, and emigrated to Australia in 1991.

 She is a Fellow of the Royal Society of New South Wales and was the President of the Australian Mathematical Society (AustMS) from 2019 to 2020.

-Education and career

 Early life and education

 Ramagge was born in London into a family of Spanish immigrants.
 Consequently, her first language is Spanish and her native language is English.
 Her school years were spent first at Hallfield Primary School and later at Holland Park Comprehensive School.
 Until the age of 18 all her summers were spent in a village in northern Spain.
 Ramagge was the first person in her family to go to university.

 Ramagge studied at the University of Warwick, where she obtained a BA (First Class) in mathematics in 1988, an MSc in mathematics in 1990, and a PhD in 1993.
 During her PhD, Ramagge won the 1993 B. H. Neumann Prize for the most outstanding talk presented by a student at the Annual Meeting of the AustMS.

 Academic career

 From 1993 to 2007, Ramagge worked as an academic at the University of Newcastle.
 In 2005, she was the Assistant Dean of Marketing and Recruitment in the Faculty of Science and IT and she was Director of the Women@UoN program in 2006, providing professional development of both academic and professional staff at the University of Newcastle.

 From 2007 to 2015, Ramagge was an academic at the University of Wollongong.
 She was Director of the Australian Mathematical Science Institute Summer School held there over the summer of 2008—2009 and served as the Head of School of Mathematics and Applied Statistics 2009–2015.

 Ramagge was appointed as Professor of Mathematics at the University of Sydney in 2015, making her the second woman Professor of Mathematics in the history of the institution, the first having been Professor Nalini Joshi.
 Ramagge was Head of School of Mathematics and Statistics from 2016–2019.
 During this time, she supported the establishment of the Sydney Mathematical Research Institute, working with Professor Geordie Williamson and Professor Anthony Henderson to raise $6.5 million of philanthropic donations from the Simon Marais Foundation, the Hooper Shaw Foundation and individuals to found the institute.

-Ramagge returned to the United Kingdom to take up a leadership position at Durham University as Executive Dean (Science).
-She is responsible for the strategic development and financial performance of the Faculty.
+After a stint as executive dean of science at Durham University in the UK, Ramagge became executive dean of STEM at the University of South Australia in 2023.